Amb. Dore Gold: Is the Terror against Europe Different from the Terror against Israel?

 Brig-Gen. (res.)
 Yossi Kuperwasser: The National Security Aspect of Fighting Terror – The Israeli Experience

 Israel’s overall strategy of fighting terror is a comprehensive approach that was developed out of ongoing learning efforts.
-Understanding the goals and strategy of the enemy and the context in which it operates, and being agile enough to rapidly adopt adequate responses that build on former solutions enabled Israel to become a world leader in the fight against terror.
+Understanding the goals and strategy of the enemy and the context in which it operates, and being agile enough to rapidly adopt adequate responses that build on former solutions, enabled Israel to become a world leader in the fight against terror.

 Amb.
 Freddy Eytan: The History of the West’s Struggle against Terror

 Understanding the history of terror in our region and defining Islamic terror is essential to overcome it.
-European attempts to defeat terror have thier own challenges.
+European attempts to defeat terror have their own challenges.
 From the vantage point of the Israeli approach to security, there are many lessons to be learned from the abundant and painful experiences that Israelis have undergone over the years.

 Amb.
-Alan Baker: The Legal Response
+Alan Baker: The Legal Response to Terrorism

 The wave of international terror makes no distinction between European and other countries, nor between religions.
 It cannot be dismissed, justified or addressed through “political correctness,” which is interpreted as weakness and encouragement.
 International law calls for stringent and active measures against terrorists.
 Today’s massive incitement to terror uses modern technology and means of communication.
 It is a central component of terror.
 The international community needs to act to criminalize incitement to terror.